idwesar/minesweeper/README.md

  - Minesweeper_main: will pull the other files together to run the game.

 ## To Do:
- - finish testing minesweeper_main, bring the  backend elements together
+ - Finish testing minesweeper_main, bring the  backend elements together
- -
+ - Test visibility when imported into minesweeper_main